-Adverts for the role of Chair were placed on the Fund's website, Western Daily Press, Jobsgopublic.com, Local Government Chronicle online and the Council's job vacancy website.
+Following the completion of their four-year term the Chair, one member rep and one employer rep stood down in 2019.
+Adverts for the role of Chair were placed on the Fund's website, Jobsgopublic.com, Local Government Chronicle online and the Council's job vacancy website.

-All applicants were then reviewed against the five published criteria in the person specifications and a shortlist of four candidates drawn up for interview with the Strategic Director of Resources, Head of Business, Finance and Pensions and the Head of Audit West.
+All applicants were then reviewed against the five published criteria in the person specifications and a shortlist of four candidates drawn up for interview with the Service Director One West and Head of Business, Finance and Pensions.

-Interviews were held in June 2015 and a preferred candidate - Howard Pearce (former Head of Pension Fund Management, Environment Agency) - was identified and recommended to the LPB for an appointment of four years.
+Interviews were held in August 2019 and a preferred candidate - Nick Weaver - was identified and recommended to the LPB for an appointment of four years.

-The process for the appointment of Board Members followed a similar path with adverts placed on the Fund's website and pro-actively distributed through the many employee and employer communications and conferences.
+The process for the appointment of a new member & employer Representative followed a similar path with adverts placed on the Fund's website and pro-actively distributed through the many employee and employer communications.